WaveGuides/guidelines/Semantic_Versioning_Guide.md

   2. Make as many breaking changes as needed
   3. Realease version `1.0.0` to the public
   4. Increment version as [described above](#How)

+## Notes
+Version numbers should not be confused with bach numbers.
+We track batch numbers from original equipment manufacturer in `oem_batch.csv` you can find inside the projects repository.